Amex Hilton Credit Card review: A top no annual fee hotel credit card

 Current welcome bonus

-With the increased offer on the Hilton Honors American Express Card, you’ll earn 75,000 Hilton points after you spend $1,000 on purchases within the first three months of account opening.
+With the increased offer on the Hilton Honors American Express Card, you’ll earn 80,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $5,000 in purchases on the card in the first six months.

-A conservative estimated value of that welcome bonus is at least $375.
-That’s because the value of Hilton points is usually 0.5 cents each or more (76,000 points x 0.5 cents per point).
+A conservative estimated value of that welcome offer is at least $400.
+That’s because the value of Hilton points is usually 0.5 cents each or more (80,000 points x 0.005 cents per point).
 However, if you use Hilton points for stays at expensive properties, it’s easy to receive far more value than that.

 Award prices can vary depending on the location, brand and season, and there’s no longer a Hilton award chart.
 The Hilton Points Explorer tool can give you an idea of the minimum and maximum number of points you’ll pay at a specific location.
 Team member Joseph likes to use Hilton Honors points at low category hotels because he finds it’s the easiest to get a good value for his points.
 He uses other points for ultra-luxury hotel stays.